3D-Bear/37492-babylonjs-bug-repro-main-app/README.md

 ### Encounter the bug to reproduce
 1. To make the 'Invalid engine' error appear, you need to uncomment the two commented lines (11 - 12) in main-app-index.ts and rebuild the project.

-2. To rebuild the project, just run `npx webpack` in 'main-app' folder
+2. To rebuild the project, run :
+ `npm install` in 'core-library' folder
+ `npm install` in 'main-app' folder
+ (you may need to run `npm link 37492-babylonjs-bug-repro-core-library` again)
+ `npx webpack` in 'main-app' folder

+ The 'Invalid engine' error should then pop before the scene is rendered.

 3. (Optional) if you need to make modifications in 'core-library' project, you can run `npx tsc` in 'core-library' project